PrefectHQ/prefect/docs/concepts/automations.md

 ### Evaluation strategy

-All of the previous examples were designed around a "Reactive" `posture` - that is, count up events toward the `threshold` until it is met, then execute actions.
-To respond to the absence of events, use a "Proactive" `posture`.
+All of the previous examples were designed around a reactive `posture` - that is, count up events toward the `threshold` until it is met, then execute actions.
+To respond to the absence of events, use a proactive `posture`.
 A proactive trigger will fire when its `threshold` has _not_ been met by the end of the window of time defined by `within`.
 Proactive triggers must have a `within` of at least 10 seconds.

 The following trigger will fire if a `prefect.flow-run.Completed` event is not seen within 60 seconds after a `prefect.flow-run.Running` event is seen.